nickidells97/HabitTracker-api/README.md

 Copy the `.env.example` file to `.env.development` and fill in the necessary PostgreSQL configuration.
 The `node-postgres` library uses these environment variables by default.

+Create tables by using `npm run reset` which will delete the tables if they exist and readd them.

 # Google-Calendar-NodeJS-App

 -user: habittracktest@gmail.com